 ✅ Bryson led by 4 shots after 3 rounds and ended up winning by 4 shots at the Northern Trust Open.

 ❌At the Porsche European Open he was leading by 1 shot with 4 holes to play in the final round.
 Trading at under 1.25 on Betfair, Bryson put his 2nd shot in the water on 15, his tee shot on 16 in the trees and then proceeded to put it in the water twice on the 18th!

 If Bryson plays the 2022 Abu Dhabi Championship he's one to bet against having missed the cut twice and finished 54th in his only three appearances there.
 In general he's one to avoid on his opening start of a calendar year.
 In his five full seasons as a pro he's recorded 4 finishes that have been distinctly average (two MC's and two lower half finishes) and only managed one top 10 (2019 Sentry Tournament of Champions).

 Likes a birdie fest

 Bryson is generally better when scoring is lower and plenty of birdies are being made.
-He showed this again at the 2020 Rocket Mortgage Classic.
+He showed this again at the 2020 Rocket Mortgage Classic and 2021 BMW Championship.